krei-se/droidfor.ge/README.md

 # Provided userspace-scripts in ~/.android

 Still work in progress.
-Data gets backupped but restoring wont work so far.
-Ill still have to work around vendors not really wanting us to backup data lol - use with caution
+Data gets backupped but restoring works only for userfriendly apps.
+Ill still have to work around vendors not really wanting us to backup data lol - use with caution.
+You can use swiftbackup and just do a local backup, sync the 16char folder, but even those solutions did not get my ecovacs app correctly restored.

+If an app wont restore from user_de and /data/data you should assume the vendor does not like you and look for alternatives.

 - run `backup.sh` or have a systemd timer do it.
 This will connect to all devices via ADB wireless and pull backups (apk + data without caches or no_backup).

 - example `sync.sh` to show you how to sync via termux ssh and rsync to the internal storage or external sd.
 You have to provide the user_id termux is running as for ssh-login to work, you can look it up in termux with `id`

+This script actually works flawlessly and syncs at 50MB/sec over VPN or Wifi to my external SD cards.

 - If needed use `restore.sh` to restore a single app with `restore.sh device.domain.tld tld.package.name` You can just copy the apks and appData between the 3 last backups and devices if need arises or use this as a template to sync app data from one device to another